-6 HEARING PROCEDURES
+5 HEARING PROCEDURES

-6.1 Intervener Funding
+5.1 Intervener Funding

-With respect to funding, local intervener costs are to be applied for in the normal course after the close of the hearing, in accordance with Section 28 of the ERCA.
-A determination under Section 26 is not determinative of intervener costs eligibility under Section 28.
-The involvement in the process and participation in the proceedings are utilized to assist the Board in its determination under Section 28.
-Any other arrangements with respect to funding between participants and the applicant are up to those parties.
-Advances of local intervener costs are only provided in exceptional circumstances and only if it is conclusive that the party is a local intervener under Section 28 and need is established.
-Again, even in those exceptional circumstances, such advances need to be validated by a cost application after the hearing.
+With respect to potential funding, local intervener costs may be applied for in the normal course after the close of the hearing, in accordance with Section 28 of the ERCA and ERCB Directive 031: Guidelines for Energy Proceeding Cost Claims.
+A determination under Section 26 is not determinative of intervener cost eligibility under Section 28.

+The Board encourages the Parties to inquire about making funding arrangements with the applicant in order to facilitate their hearing preparation efforts.

-6.2 Collective Participation
+5.2 Collective Participation